-- > Matching the current principles of growth paying for growth - > Better charges costs where they fall - > Better affordability than other options (excluding status quo). - > Takes into account the benefit some growth areas have had through historical transfers - Allows us to consult more effectively with affected ratepayers, first in principle and then in more detail
+- Matching the current principles - Better charges costs where they fall - Better affordability than other options (excluding status quo). - Takes into account the benefit some growth areas have had through historical transfers - Allows us to consult more effectively with affected ratepayers, first in principle and then in more detail

-The 30-year period is used, as some areas have a fairly low number of ratepayers.
+The 30-year period is used, as this has the greatest affordability where some areas have a fairly low number of ratepayers.

 More detailed consultation would happen as part of the 2025/26 Annual Plan before this rate was introduced.